When you sit inside the bright orange Audi Q8 concept car, you're greeted with a minimalist interior with no knobs and few physical buttons.

-Audi's pristine machine, located inside a climate-controlled demo room at Google IO 2017, is just a concept, but it and a Volvo V90 Cross Country housed in another demo room nearby, are designed to show off Google's newest Android initiative, one that places the software at the heart of it all as the vehicle's operating system.
+Audi's pristine machine, located inside a climate-controlled demo room at Google IO 2017, is just a concept, but it and a Volvo V90 Cross Country, are designed to show off Google's newest initiative, one that places Android at the heart of it all.

 Not to be confused with Android Auto, Google's first volley at connected cars, what Google is showing off at IO is the Android OS as we know it.